 Hana Airport (HNM) is located on the northeast side of the Island of Maui.
 It is served by commuter airlines and is used by residents and visitors to Hana.

-Oahu’s iconic Waikiki Beach is one of the most popular leisure destinations in Hawaii for sunning and surfing.
-On the south shore of Oahu, Honolulu is the home of Pearl Harbor, site of the WWII’s 1941 bombing attack and home to the USS Arizona Memorial.
+Oahu’s iconic Waikiki Beach is one of the most popular leisure destinations in Hawaii for sunning, surfing, and enjoy a great vacation, rental charter a private to Oahu.
+On the south shore of Oahu, Honolulu is the home of Pearl Harbor, site of the WWII’s 1941 bombing attack, and home to the USS Arizona Memorial.